How many votes does a dentist need to appear on the list?

 Many dentists advertise in this issue.
 Does that help them get on the list?

 I have a great dentist.
-How come he or she is not on the list?
+How come my dentist is not on the list?

 Unlike some online professional directories, we do not add dentists to the list based on reader suggestions.
 The Jersey Choice list is based purely on balloting by licensed New Jersey dentists and the professional advisory board.
 Our advice: If you are happy with your dental practitioners, stay with them.